biswajitpaul01/ng-tuts/notes.md

     4. Widget module
     5. Shared module

 @NgModule contains the various metadata options like:
     1. declarations: The declarations option is used to define components in the respective module
     2. imports: The imports option is used to import other dependent modules.
 The BrowserModule is required by default for any web based angular application
-    3. exports
+    3. exports: When you want to share component outside of a module in another component
     4. providers: The providers option is used to configure set of injectable objects that are available in the injector of this module.
     5. bootstrap: The bootstrap option tells Angular which Component to bootstrap in the application
     6. entryComponents: The entryComponents option is a set of components dynamically loaded into the view.

 ## Feature Modules
     1. Domain feature modules